 When he heard about recreational legalization in Colorado, he picked up shop and went to the one place in America where he could do what he loved without being persecuted for it.
 Denver is the oasis in Shawn’s grueling desert trek, and he’s finally found some peace there.

-HIGH TIMES: Describe your involvement with cannabis in all aspects, personal, professional, etc.
+High Times: Describe your involvement with cannabis in all aspects, personal, professional, etc.

 Shawn Russ: I use cannabis both for medical and social reasons.
-Due to a difficult childhood I found myself prescribed a plethora of medications for depression as I came into my teenage years.
-I personally never found satisfaction in the type of "normal" these medications were supposed to make me feel, not to mention the many unwanted side effects.
+Due to a difficult childhood, I found myself prescribed a plethora of medications for depression as I came into my teenage years.
+I personally never found satisfaction in the type of “normal” these medications were supposed to make me feel, not to mention the many unwanted side effects.
 I started using cannabis socially, but upon further experimentation, I found that I much preferred it over pharmaceuticals.
 It relieved my symptoms without all the nasty side effects.
 I continue to use cannabis to this day to help with my mood, but now also find true relief in back pain and many other minor body aches.
-Probably the highlight of cannabis in my life, a mix of personal and professional, was getting the honor to be a 2014 Denver HIGH TIMES Cannabis Cup Judge.
+Probably the highlight of cannabis in my life, a mix of personal and professional, was getting the honor to be a 2014 Denver High Times Cannabis Cup Judge.
 Shout out to Danny Danko and Bobby Black.

-I have also experienced the negative side of cannabis, mainly due it its illegality and the skewed perception of weed.
+I have also experienced the negative side of cannabis, mainly due to its illegality and the skewed perception of weed.
 My adopted family is of the LDS or Mormon faith.
 It’s a true blessing to be part of a big family, but unfortunately Mormons are very against weed.
 This made for tumultuous teenage years, with constant battles about my cannabis use with parents who loved me, but truly believed all cannabis use was bad.